top of page

 What to expect

-• In addition to meetings, there will be the need for additional work to advance the various activities of Placemaking Canada (e.g., research into governance matters, programming matters, etc.);
+• Steering Committee members are generally part of one or more working groups, which involves additional meeting and independent work to advance the various activities of Placemaking Canada (e.g., research into governance matters, programming matters, etc.);

 • Time commitment may vary, but we estimate 1-2 hours a week per Committee member;

-• Meetings and correspondence will be held in English.
+• Meetings and correspondence are held in English.

 The Steering Committee will be one of several ways to be involved with Placemaking Canada and we’ll also be sharing other opportunities over the next few months.